Akanksha-Duvvuri/LL-illustration-CORD/README.md

-# 🧠 The Gossip Chain — Visualizing Linked Lists
+#  The Gossip Chain — Visualizing Linked Lists

 An interactive, story-driven visualization of **Linked Lists** using a real-world analogy: gossip spreading from person to person.

 ---

-## 📌 Concept
+##  Concept

 Imagine this:

-> Priya heard something.
-She told Rahul.
-Rahul told Sneha.
-Sneha told Arjun…
+> X heard something.
+X told Y. Y told Z. Z kept it to themselves...

 Nobody knows the full chain — only who they told next.